KukretiShubham/KukretiShubham.github.io/content/posts/why-i-am-here.md

 You may soon find me writing about these topics.

 The reason for not choosing a platform and hosting my blog site on my own is that I want to control my content.
-What if a platform were to delist my blog or remove all my writing?
+What if a platform were to delist my blog or remove all my writings?

 Also, not so fancy reason.
 I love writing my blogs in a code editor.